sanyexieai/dcmfx/docs/src/conformance.md

 ## DICOM JSON

 DCMfx supports conversion to and from the DICOM JSON Model.
-The following details are relevant to users of this feature:

 1. The DICOM JSON specification is optionally extended to allow encapsulated pixel data to be stored.
 This is done by encoding the binary data present in